Frances Daisy Emery Allen: Early life and education

+Career

-Dr. Emery worked in private practice in Fort Worth for two years, making her one of the first female physicians in the Tarrant County.
+Emery worked in private practice in Fort Worth for two years, making her one of the first female physicians in the Tarrant County.
 She also worked as an evaluating physician for Penn Mutual Life Insurance's female applicants.
 In 1899, she moved to Washington, D.C. for postgraduate education.
 She lived with a married sister in Maryland while completing an internship and residency at Women and Children's Hospital in Washington.
 There she became involved in women's suffrage, developing an interest in women's voting rights, attending lectures by Susan B. Anthony and other activists, and even sewing her own bloomers.
 Dr. Daisy Emery returned to Texas in 1901 to care for her mother, who was suffering from rheumatoid arthritis, and accepted a teaching position at Dallas Medical College.

-On November 30, 1903, Frances Daisy Emery married James Walter Allen, a classmate from Fort Worth Medical College with whom she had remained a relationship.
-Allen was a native of White Settlement, in western Tarrant County.The couple moved to Vinson, Oklahoma Territory, where Dr. Walter Allen had opened a medical practice, but were forced to again relocate when most of the town—including their home—was destroyed in a fire initially caused by a tornado.

-From 1904 to 1910, the couple shared a medical practice in the town of Content, in Runnels County, Texas, where they had an office with a small pharmacy adjoining their house.
-The rural setting required most of their practice to consist of house calls, first by horse and buggy, then bicycle, then motorcycle, and finally a small automobile.
-The Allens' first daughter, Frances Marion, was born during their time in Content.